Quest and Baptism Preparation

 Baptism can be regarded as the beginning of a spiritual path and not the culmination of one.
 It is not necessary that a candidate for baptism fully understand nor be comfortable with every word of the Christian creeds and doctrines from the outset, but rather be ready to embark on the rich path of discovery into the way, truth, and life of Jesus Christ.

-For more information, contact Canon Manoj Zacharia.
+For more information, contact a member of the clergy.